 More Grants Are Available:

 New grants are added on a regular basis.
-Foundations primarily fund these start-up grants; however, various local and state governments are also making contributions.
+Foundations primarily fund these entrepreneur and start-up grants; however, various local and state governments are also making contributions.
 Small business grants are also usually available to registered businesses who have generally been operating for at least 1-year.
 Keep in mind, business grants are generally for programs, projects, activities, and services to help your business support the community.
 Finding grants for general business expenses, such as office supplies, or building expansion, are more difficult to come by.